nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" light>

-**Tip:** When trying to add tags while keeping existing tags, remember to type in all the pre-existing tags with your new tags
+**Tip:** When trying to add tags while keeping existing tags, remember to type in all the pre-existing tags with your new tags.

 </box>